Rental Permit Information

 A completed rental permit application must be submitted and approved by the Department before the dwelling unit is rented.
 The information required with the permit application is listed under LUDC Section 10.1.10.

-An application fee of $125 is required with the permit application for all rentals, and an additional $50 fire inspection fee is required for short-term rentals.
+An application fee of $400 is required with the permit application for all rentals, along with $100 for the rental property maintenance inspection.
+An additional $50 fire inspection fee is required for short-term rentals.
 These fees are assessed annually.

 - Make sure the Department has their current mailing address so that they are able to receive the annual permit renewal notice; and